Skip to content

 • Bread Crumbs: It display the position of the current file in the code hierarchy.

-• More Button: It allows you to perform contextual actions (e.g., to download or pretty-print a file) which are described below.
+• More Button: It allows you to perform contextual actions (e.g., to download a file or to show its dependencies) which are described below.

 • Code Text: This renders the code of the current file with syntax highlighting.
 The orange lines at the beginning of a code line are finding markers.
 They indicate that a finding for this line exists.
 Hovering over the orange line displays a finding description which can be used to jump to the Findings perspective and see more details.